Symptoms of TMD may occur in the head or neck.

 Copyright © Nucleus Medical Media, Inc.

-A number of symptoms may suggest TMD , including the following: Pain in the temporomandibular jointPopping, clicking, or grating sounds or sensations in the temporomandibular joint while eating and/or drinkingA sensation of the jaw “catching” or “locking” briefly, while attempting to open or close the mouth, or while chewingDifficulty opening the mouth completelyPain in the jawFacial painMuscle pain/spasm in the area of the temporomandibular jointHeadacheEar painNeck painSwelling on one or both sides of the face
+A number of symptoms may suggest TMD, including the following: Pain in the temporomandibular jointPopping, clicking, or grating sounds or sensations in the temporomandibular joint while eating and/or drinkingA sensation of the jaw “catching” or “locking” briefly, while attempting to open or close the mouth, or while chewingDifficulty opening the mouth completelyPain in the jawFacial painMuscle pain/spasm in the area of the temple or temporomandibular jointHeadacheEar painNeck painSwelling on one or both sides of the face

 Siccoli MM.
 Facial pain: a clinical differential diagnosis.